tylertitsworth/5th-age-srd/Classes/Bard.md

 #### Epic Feat

 When you make the attack, also deal 5 x the escalation die damage to all nearby enemies that you don’t target.
-If you have a positive icon relationship with the Lich King, you gain this feat for free.

 ---